ProjectKorra/ProjectKorraWiki/source/general/wikicontributing.rst

 This should install both Sphinx as well as the theme.

-To check that Sphinx is correctly installed run:
+To check that Sphinx is correctly installed, run:

 .. code:: bash

     sphinx-build -version

-If Sphinx has been installed correctly it should output sphinx-build and the version number For example ``sphinx-build 1.7.5``
+If Sphinx has been installed correctly, it should output sphinx-build and the version number For example ``sphinx-build 1.7.5``

 Sphinx is required to view your changes locally before submitting them.